JarkkoPar/Utility_AI_GDExtension/tutorial/Tutorial_1.md

 How frequently you run this loop depends on your game.
 For a real-time game your AI agents will likely be running it a few times a second.
 For a turn-based game you will likely run it for a unit once at the beginning of its turn.

-## At what level does our AI think?
+## At what detail level does our AI think?

 In my view, for most people it is easiest to think about what an AI agent would do in terms of "If this - Then that".
 For example: "If the AI gets shot at, it should take cover and shoot back", or "If the AI sees a coin, it should pick it up".
 Your natural way of thinking could be more detailed than that or maybe more abstract.
 Use it as a guide to yourself when you are creating the Sensor, Behaviour, Consideration and Action nodes.
 This will make it more intuitive for you to work with your AI's behaviours and the actions are at a detail level you are confortable with.